Section 1: Competition Overview

 Each competition day starts and ends with a mandatory team meeting for all teams, conducted by the Technical Director.
 Team leads (or their designated team representative) are required to attend all meetings.
 All participants are strongly encouraged to attend.

-The Technical Director summarizes the day’s events, describes any course changes for the following day, and teams are encouraged to provide feedback.
+The Technical Director summarizes the day’s events, describes any course changes for the following day, and teams are encouraged to ask questions and provide feedback.

 All team members must abide by the RoboNation Code of Conduct while participating in the Competition.
 Failure to abide by this Code of Conduct at any point during the competition season may result in the disqualification of the team and/or participants from the Competition, components of the competition, the full competition, and/or future competitions.